MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

 Create an Issue
 ---------------

-An issue in github can be used to document a new feature, bug, or other problem in the codebase.
+An issue in GitHub can be used to document a new feature, bug, or other problem in the codebase.
 There are issue templates provided to help capture all the relevant information in each case.